 Washable synthetic gloves: For general maintenance, such as deadheading, weeding in dry soil, and handling seeds.
 The thin fabric and snug fit allow your fingers maximum dexterity.
 Foxgloves (far left), $21, foxglovesinc.com.

 Latex-coated cotton gloves: For dirty, wet jobs, like picking up leaves or planting shrubs, and for working with thorny plants (the latex coating is puncture-resistant).
-Little’s Good Gloves Mud Gloves (center), $9, littlesgardeninggloves.com.
+Mud Gloves (center), $10, amazon.com.

 Heavy-duty leather gloves: For tough jobs, like digging holes, clearing brush, and carrying firewood.
 Womanswork suede pigskin gloves (left), $27, womanswork.com.

 Arm protectors: Consider elasticized sleeves if you often prune brambly shrubs.
-Little’s Good Gloves arm protectors (background), $11 a pair, littlesgardeninggloves.com.
+Little’s Good Gloves arm protectors (similar to what's shown in background), $7 a pair, amazon.com.